Jayson Gaddis: Founder of The Relationship School

 01:08:13.78 – Jayson Gaddis

 11 or 1 in the morning I’m going to be scared of course.
-But what are the chances that’s going to happen anytime soon I’m way more scared about the online stuff with her.
+But what are the chances that’s going to happen anytime soon.
+I’m way more scared about the online stuff with her.

 01:08:21.62 – Brian David Crane

-Yeah, messaged and solicited in ways that like you would find that or that I would find like absolutely yeah yeah, like really really upsetting.
-You know and they got this little device in their hand.
+And then also the algorithm feeds them really age inappropriate stuff and I’m talking like child pornography or stuff like solicitations like you would never even want your daughter to see it, no matter what age she is, and they’re able to be messaged and solicited in ways that like you would find that or that I would find like absolutely really upsetting.
+And they got this little device in their hand.
 It goes right underneath your nose.

 01:09:48.26 – Jayson Gaddis

-Hide the features.
-You didn’t like that it seems like a simple fix where so Instagram they would only show pictures of their people.
-They’re following like their friends.
+Yeah, totally.
+I wish it was as simple as some of Apple’s parental controls where you could just turn off the explore page.
+For example, just turn like hide the features you didn’t like.
+That it seems like a simple fix where so Instagram they would only show pictures of the people they’re following, like their friends.
 I mean there’s little things they can do in that direction that would be huge but they’re not doing shit because they want the kids to be addicted asap.

 01:10:18.77 – Brian David Crane